 Try a couple clitoral strokes, like circling around their clitoris with one finger, gliding diagonally across the surface, rubbing up and down, or going side to side.
 Next, try using your fingers inside of them, starting with one, then moving up to two and three.
 Then try using one hand inside of your partner and the other on their clitoris.
 Ask your partner, “do you like it better when I do this or this?”
 Or see which approach makes them moan louder or breathe heavier.

 Once you’ve got your partner going, make sure you spend particular attention to her clitoris.
 Most people with vulvas need repetitive, consistent clitoral stimulation to reach orgasm.
 Find your rhythm and don’t make any changes as your partner starts to near their climax.
 You can also ask them what their typical technique is when they masturbate to help figure out what feels best for them here.

 8. Let Your Partner Tell You When To Stop

-People with vulvas take an average of 20 minutes to reach orgasm, and a lot of people are sensitive about taking “too long.”
+People with vulvas take an average of 14 minutes to reach orgasm, though it may take longer, and a lot of people are sensitive about taking “too long.”
 One of the best things you can do as their partner is to tell them you’re going to keep touching them for as long as it feels pleasurable for them.
 Note that I said “for as long as it feels pleasurable” instead of “until they orgasm.”
 You don’t want to put pressure on your partner to reach orgasm.
 Focus instead on making your partner feel good.